sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 There is an additional dependency that was not required by the hard-coded data example; the **Sigma Plugin Development API.**

 This module enables the plugin to use the Sigma Element panel and more.

-You can read more about the options in [our documentation.](https://help.sigmacomputing.com/hc/en-us/articles/4410333753875-Plugin-Development-API)

 ```code
 npm install @sigmacomputing/plugin